Calculate Density

 One or more fields denoting population values for each feature.
 The population field is the count or quantity to be spread across the landscape to create a continuous surface.

 Values in the population field must be numeric.
-By default, the density of the count of input points will be calculated.
+By default, the density of the count of input points are calculated.

 String